-3 Reducing the number of noncontacts
+4 Reducing the number of noncontacts

 "The proportion of noncontacts should not exceed 3 % of all sample units" (7.1.1).
-Meeting this target will involve considerable efforts on the part of the interviewers and the survey agency.
+Meeting this target will involve considerable efforts on the part of the interviewers and the survey agency, and the required efforts seem to be increasing.
+In the ESS Round 7 Quality Matrix (see 7.1.7) an overview is given of efforts to reach target persons in Round 7 (see section 6.4 of this report).
+It seems that in several countries more efforts could result in a higher contact rate.
 Below we detail some ways of minimising noncontacts (see also 7.3.4).

-3.1 Number and timing of calls
+4.1 Number and timing of calls

 Making several calls at different times of day, on different days of the week, and over an extended period of time will result in lower noncontact rates.
-In this way, different at home patterns can be accommodated, and people who are away for shorter periods can still be reached.
+In this way, different at home patterns of the target respondents can be accommodated, and people who are away for shorter periods can still be reached.

-"The ESS aims for a response rate of 70% and a maximum noncontact rate of 3%.
+"The ESS aims for high response rates (target 70%) and low noncontact rates (maximum 3%) in all participating countries.
 To pursue this interviewers have to make at least four personal visits to each sample unit before it is abandoned as non-productive